 There is a crucial need for developing models of retail payment systems where the substitutability between different payment means is explicitly captured.
-This is not an easy task, because the conditions characterizing efficient use of payment means are more complex to obtain, and because multiple distortions exist, due to the interaction between several actors with different objectives.
+This is not an easy task, because the conditions characterising efficient use of payment means are more complex to obtain, and because multiple distortions exist, due to the interaction between several actors with different objectives.
 Consider for example the substitutability between credit and debit cards.
-For some transactions (such as "impulse purchases"), credit cards are the only possible means of payment for the consumers that do not have an easy access to other forms of credit.
+For some transactions (such as 'impulse purchases'), credit cards are the only possible means of payment for consumers that do not have easy access to other forms of credit.
 This means that the benefit derived by retailers from credit card acceptance is very high for these transactions, since they can lose the sale altogether if they do not accept credit cards.
-This explains that some retailers might be ready to accept very high fees for these transactions.
-By contrast, debit cards are perfect substitutes to credit cards for smaller transactions or for liquid consumers who have enough funds on their bank account.
-The main reason why some "convenience users" or "transactors" might still prefer to pay by credit cards is that they get "negative fees" in the form of cash back bonuses, air miles or other forms of rewards.
+This explains why some retailers might be ready to accept very high fees for these transactions.
+By contrast, debit cards are perfect substitutes for credit cards for smaller transactions or for liquid consumers who have enough funds in their bank account.
+The main reason why some 'convenience users' or 'transactors' might still prefer to pay by credit card is that they get 'negative fees' in the form of cash back bonuses, air miles or other forms of rewards.
 From a social welfare point of view, it seems likely that credit card transactions of the first type (when the credit facility is really needed) are beneficial, while the second type of credit card payments (by convenience users) are inefficient.
-Since these two types of transaction are difficult to distinguish ex ante, social efficiency may only be attainable if an "incentive compatibility constraint", is imposed, requiring that the price of debit card payments is cannot be higher15 than that of credit card payments:
+Since these two types of transaction are difficult to distinguish ex ante, social efficiency may only be attainable if an 'incentive compatibility constraint' is imposed, requiring that the price of debit card payments cannot be higher15 than that of credit card payments:

-$$p_B^D \le p_B^C$$
+$$p_B^D \leq p_B^C$$ .